• Skip to main content

 • Chow mein noodles are excellent in this stir fry, but you can also try ramen noodles, udon or rice noodles.

-1. Whisk all stir fry sauce ingredients together.
-Reserve.
+Step 1.
+Make the sauce.
+Whisk the stir fry sauce ingredients together and set aside.

-2. Cook the chow mein noodles according to package directions.
-Reserve.
+Step 2.
+Cook the noodles.
+Cook the chow mein noodles according to package directions and reserve.

-Bok choy stir fry with chow mein noodles and chopsticks in pan.
+Bok choy stir fry with noodles and tongs in wok.

 Here is a fun fact: did you know that bok choy can be used as an edible spoon?
 Be sure to save a stalk and use it for future soups.
 Once you're done with your spoon, you can eat it and not worry about dishes!

-If you need more protein, try adding sliced chicken breast or cubed tofu.
+• If you need more protein, try adding sliced chicken breast or cubed tofu.
+For best results and some tips, check out how to fry tofu cubes.

 Bok choy stir fry with noodles in frying pan.